LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 ### Add Login to Your Application

-If you have already created the login component add the following code in the `.ts` file else generate the login component using ng CLI `ng generate component login`. which will create a component inside the `app` folder.
+If you have already created the login component, add the following code in the `.ts` file else, generate the login component using ng CLI `ng generate component login`.
+Which will create a component inside the `app` folder.
 Add the following code to the `login.component.ts`

 ```ts
 import { Component, OnInit } from '@angular/core';